 Many discussions plume the headache question “to be or not to be…” an outsourcer?
 Yet, this question is not essential anymore.
 The agenda is where find the right partner to outsource to?

-Let us revise some benefits of outsourcing to be sure we understand the terms and definitions in the same meaning.
+Let us revise some benefits of outsourcing development to be sure we understand the terms and definitions in the same meaning.
 Outsourcing is the type of contracting activities which allows to:

 - reduce operating expenses;

 - keep your staff levels to a minimum;

 - give up to an external service provider the work that they can do more cost efficiently rather than you can in-house;